 For conical scanners, it is also possible to specify a tilt of the instrument.
 This is the number of degrees the scanner head has been ‘raised’ relative to the horizon.

 The instrument type.
-Currently the option is between ‘Gothenburg’ (non temperature-controlled instrument with only one motor and using S2000 spectrometers) and ‘Heidelberg’ (temperature controlled instrument with two motors and using HR2000 spectrometers).
+Currently the option is between ‘Gothenburg’ (non-temperature-controlled instrument with only one motor and using SD2000 spectrometers) and ‘Heidelberg’ (temperature controlled instrument with two motors and using HR2000 spectrometers).
 Note it is important that this field is filled in correctly since the data from the two kinds of instrument needs different interpretation.